Colin-b/pyxelrest/README.rst

 #.
 This step will certainly be removed in the future, but in the meantime: Within Excel, ``Trust access to the VBA project object model`` should be enabled.
 > File > Options > Trust Center > Trust Center Settings > Macro Settings
 #.
-Excel must be closed while executing the following steps.
+Excel must be closed while executing the following step.
-#.
-Python dependencies must be installed.

     - For *Python 2* users execute the following commands:
             >>> pip install pypiwin32 --trusted-host rms.gdfsuez.net --index http://rms.gdfsuez.net:8310/artifactory/api/pypi/python/simple